glacien/worldwise/README.md

 login: jack@example.com
 password: qwerty

-don`t worry about message from browser about password, it`s because I store this test login data directly in code)
+don't worry about message from browser about password, it's because I store this test login data directly in code)